ebirien/data-analytics-power-bi-report690/README.md

   - Renamed the columns to align with Power BI naming conventions, to ensure consistency and clarity in the report.

 5. Updated Documentation
-  - Updated the **README** file on the GitHub repository of the project.
+  - Updated the **README** file and uploaded to the GitHub repository of the project.
   - Saved the latest version of the Power BI project file (**project.pbix**) and uploaded it to the Github repository.

 ### 3: Creating the Data Model